JBL Cristal Profi e1902 Review

 Ok, so, admittedly I had my reservations when I ordered this filter.
 I was very worried that it wouldn’t be able to keep up with and do the same job as my beasty FX5.

 But it can, and it does.
+In fact, it does a better job than the FX ever did.

 This filter is great.
 It runs quietly, powerfully and most importantly keeps my tank cleaner than my FX5 ever did.
 My tank was never particularly dirty of course, but I did find that I had little ‘bits’ floating around the tank with the FX5, they have now gone.